 By Charles Morgan and Hubert Walker for CoinWeek ….

-108 years ago today, Dr. George Francis Heath died in his home in Monroe, Michigan.
+114 years ago today, Dr. George Francis Heath died at his home in Monroe, Michigan.
 He was 57 years old.

 In 1888, Heath debuted a four-page pamphlet called The American Numismatist.
 The publication attracted a small but loyal following in the succeeding years, becoming the mouthpiece of a growing hobby in the United States.
 The response it garnered from other collectors – eager to learn from and trade with their fellows but stymied by their isolation from each other – inspired Heath to work towards establishing a national organization to facilitate the community he so enthusiastically wanted.

 The February 1891 issue of Heath’s Numismatist famously asked “What is the matter with having an American Numismatic Association?”, and by October 8 of that year the American Numismatic Association (ANA) was born.

 For his role in founding the ANA and bringing collectors together from all across the U.S. into a singular organization, Heath was given ANA member number 1.

 From 1892 to 1894, Heath served as the Association’s second president (the first was William G. Jerrems, in case you were wondering).
 Heath proposed that the ANA hold annual conventions so that the hobby’s leading collectors could meet once a year to share their expertise, exhibit their collections and share in a brotherhood of friendship.